 CEO & President

-Co-founder of RockStep, Chuck graduated from San Francisco State University with a degree in Computer Science.
-He has spent the last fifteen years as Director of Computational Sciences at the Jackson Laboratory, where he lead the Jax Colony Management System (JCMS) team and several other large scale laboratory information management and genomic analytics projects.
-Prior to Jackson, was a member of the Space Astrophysics Group at UC Berkeley directing development of software systems for NASA spaceflight systems, algorithms for radio astronomy.
-Chuck has published papers in respected journals and lectured around the world about information systems used in science.
+Co-founder of RockStep, Chuck has a degree in Computer Science.
+Prior to RockStep, Chuck was Director of Computational Sciences at the Jackson Laboratory (JAX), where he led work on intractable computational problems for numerous disease areas including cancer, diabetes and many others.
+Chuck’s work at JAX was funded by the NIH, HHMI, and JAX.
+Prior to JAX, Chuck was in the Space Astrophysics Group at UC Berkeley where he directed development of software systems for NASA orbiting platforms as well as imbedded systems, and, algorithms for radio astronomy.
+Chuck has published opinion articles, papers in peer reviewed journals, and presented at conferences around the world.
 Chuck brings his wealth of experience, excellent leadership, and management experience to the RockStep team.

 Director of Technology